aws-controllers-k8s/community/docs/content/docs/user-docs/adopted-resource.md

 cluster without having to define the full YAML spec or needing to delete and re-create the resource.

-To adopt an AWS resource, you need to create an `AdoptedResource` custom resource that specifies the unique identifier for the AWS resource and a target K8s object.
+To adopt an AWS resource, create an `AdoptedResource` custom resource that specifies the unique identifier for the AWS resource and a target K8s object.
 After applying this custom resource to the cluster, the ACK controller will describe the AWS resource and create the associated ACK resource